xgeoff/arden/docs/pages/arden-verbs.md

 | sign | **signae** | signae | me signao | me signabo | From *signal*, *signum* |
 | beat | **pulsae** | pulsae | me pulsao | me pulsabo | From *pulse* |
 | lift | **tolrae** | tolrae | me tolrao | me tolrabo | From *tollere*, to raise |

----

-That's the **full 90+ core verbs** in Arden, each with thoughtful etymology and aligned with your language rules.
-Would you like me to consolidate them all into a single table for export or reference next?